zapateros/Synacor-Challenge/README.md

 ```R
 f(n+1) = (f(n) + b + 1) %% mdl
 ```
 So everytime *e* decreases by one, the new *f* is given by this recursive formule.
 Now we already replaced 40001 iterations.
-Thats a great start.
+That's a great start.
 However, the confirmation mechanism will now not take a billion years, but maybe a million or so.
 So the next step is to check what happens when *d* decreases by one (when *e* is zero).
 Or in other words: when you run the above recursive formula 20,000 times.
 There are three ways of looking what happens at this point:
 - Run the isolated mechanism script for a very, very long while, until you see a decrease in *d*.
 It helps to choose a small *reg8* and also make sure you don't fill the matrix *vw* until this point as this will slow down the script drastically.
 - Run the recursive formula 20,000 times and set a new starting point, according to how we set it earlier.
 You have to start the stack with 20,000 threes, 0 twos and 8256 ones.
 This last value is of course *f* after 20,000 repetitions of the recursive formula.
 I suggest you only use this method if you understand what is happening, to prevent trying to analyse a wrong output.
 Believe me, this happened to me multiple times already.
 - The third option is to run the next [script](https://github.com/zapateros/Synacor-Challenge/blob/master/R/confirmation_mechanism_draft.R) for a while.
 Note that this is an optimized version of the mechanism, but isn't fully functional.
 Also it is not cleaned as I found it in my ugly drafts corner.
 However, it might help you understanding the mechanism a bit, as it shows correctly what happens when *d* is decreasing by one.